Upper School Clubs

 Robotics Club (FRC Team 744 – Shark Attack)

-Lead Mentor: Scott Greven
+Lead Mentors: Scott Greven & Sonja Timmer

 Our High School Robotics Program teaches students to solve real-world problems by building, programming, and competing with robots.
-The team teaches students to design and build robots for international competitions in a program called FIRST Robotics Competition.
+The team teaches students to design and build robots for international competition in a program called FIRST Robotics Competition.
 Students are invited to attend one meeting, which provides eligibility to join the team.
-Students are responsible for a small portion of the costs associated with competing, which usually range between $500–$1000 per year per student.
+Students are responsible for a small portion of the costs associated with competing, which usually ranges between $500-$1000 per year per student.

 Rotary Interact Club

-Sponsor: Steve Farmer
+Faculty Sponsor: Steve Farmer

 RIC helps students take positive action in their community, build international understanding, and make new friends around the world.
 This club also helps students develop leadership skills while discovering the power of service above self.